Man Wanted In Dorchester Murder Arrested At Brockton Motel

 BOSTON (CBS) – A man wanted for a murder in Dorchester was captured in Brockton early Wednesday morning.

-Shakeem McNeill, 28, of Brockton, is charged with shooting and killing a man on Millet Street in Dorchester around 8:40 p.m.
+Shakeem McNeil, 28, of Brockton, is charged with shooting and killing a man on Millet Street in Dorchester around 8:40 p.m.
 Tuesday.

+“We believe this incident was not a random act,” Boston Police Superintendent Paul Donovan told reporters.

 No other information is available at this point in the investigation.